-About the iconic Burj Khalifa, Kumar says that it has a total of 900 apartments, less than 250 occupied.
-“In 2010 I bought an apartment here.
-Not only that; in 2006, I purchased shares of the RVSM High School and became the Manager of that school, where my father wanted to make me a clerk in 1986!
+“In 2010 I bought an apartment in Burj Khalifa, the tallest building in the world… Not only that; in 2006, I purchased shares of the RVSM High School and became the Manager of that school, where my father wanted to make me a clerk in 1986!
 And he was so happy.”
 Adds Kumar, “He came twice or thrice to Dubai, but loved living in our native place.
 For 17 years, I’ve gone every week to Kerala from Dubai to meet my father.”

 On what cars he drives, he says disarmingly, “I don’t drive here, I don’t have the driving license for Dubai!
 But I have a Range Rover, a Benz, BMW, a Beetle (Volkswagon).
 I am very fond of cars and have five of them in my village in Kerala.”
-There he has built a palatial villa designed after the Travancore Palace.
+There he has built a palatial villa.

 But what really defines the essential Kumar is his vision on charity, something that made him join Rotary and motivated him to give to TRF… give enough to become an AKS member.
 “Right from childhood, my father taught me that whatever we have, we must share with those who are less fortunate than us.
 As a child, I keenly observed that my mother, a simple village housewife, would feed at least 4 to 5 people every day.
 And we were not rich; my father was just a school teacher.”